ross-oreto/latte4j/README.md

 A Java library.

 Why?
- - Java doesn't always have the nicest syntax and built in utilities to aid developers, so we add some latte.
+ - Java doesn't always have the nicest built in utilities to aid developers, so we add some latte.

 ### Requirements
  - jdk 8+